R Data Types

 Lists

 R provides list() function to create lists which may contain different objects.
 We can also say that it can combine objects of different types.
 A list is a generic vector.
-A vector has all elements of the same type, but a list may contain elements of different types.
+A vector have all elements of the same type, but a list may contain elements of different types.

-Example of Lists
+Example

 l1 <- list(c(5, 3, 5), c('sophiya', 'somya', 'Jorz'), 'IT', age=12)